 These mediators do not side with one party or the other, but instead, strive to reach a settlement that’s fair for everyone involved.
 During mediation, both parties might speak to the mediator (while in the presence of the other party), and they can address one another while the mediator oversees the dialogue.
 Finally, each party will have the chance to speak directly with the mediator alone.

-3. Arbitration: arbitration is similar to mediation, but functions a bit more like a trial.
+3. Personal Injury Case Arbitration: Arbitration is similar to mediation, but functions a bit more like a trial.
 In arbitration, both parties will formally testify before the arbitrator.
 With mediation, this dialogue is more of an informal discussion.

 Conclusion – What Percentage of Personal Injury Cases Actually Go to Trial?